 Have there been any big changes in their little world lately?
 A new daycare?
 A new baby?
 Moving house?

-Big changes can have a big impact on our little ones, so if they are out of sorts ask yourself what is going on in their life.
+Big changes can have a big impact on our little ones, so if they are out of sorts, ask yourself what is going on in their life.
 If there are no big, obvious changes you can think of, try and put yourself in their shoes.
-Remember they see the world from different eyes to you, something that might seem like a small or insignificant change to you can seem much bigger to them.
+Remember, they see the world through different eyes to you, something that might seem like a small or insignificant change to you can seem much bigger to them.